kerski/pbi-pq-commenter-with-azure-openai/README.md

 5. You should be prompted to run a native database query (example in Figure 3).
 This is to run the dynamic management view queries to extract the Power Query Code.
 Select the "Run" option. *Note this may occur once or twice, so select the "Run" option in all cases.*

 ![Figure 3](./documentation/images/native-database-query.png)
-*Figure 3 - Native Database Query screenshot*
+*Figure 3 - Native Database Query screenshot.*

 6. You will also be prompted to "Access SQL Server Analysis Services".
 This allows the template to query the dynamic management views in the Power BI Service.
 Login with your Microsoft account and select the "Connect" option.

 ![Figure 4](./documentation/images/pbi-auth.png)
-*Figure 4 - Access SQL Service Analysis Services screenshot*
+*Figure 4 - Access SQL Service Analysis Services screenshot.*

 7. You will be prompted "Access Web Contents".
 This allows the template to query Azure OpenAI.
 Select the Anonymous option and select the "Connect" button.

 ![Figure 5](./documentation/images/open-ai-auth.png)
-*Figure 5 - Access Web Contents screenshot*
+*Figure 5 - Access Web Contents screenshot.*

 8. Once the refresh has completed you should see report.